 The essence of freedom of expression is the ability to think and speak freely and to obtain information from others through publication and public discourse without fear of retribution, restriction or repression by the government.
-It is through free speech that people could come together to achieve political influence, strengthen their morals and help others to become moral and enlightened citizens.
+It is through free speech that people can come together to achieve political influence, strengthen their morals and help others to become moral and enlightened citizens.

 The concept of obscenity varies from nation to nation.
 It depends on the cultural values and moral standards that have shaped the country’s history and society.
 Obscenity is usually analysed against the background of sexual behaviour.
 The Indian Obscenity Act is defined in Chapter 14 of the Indian Penal Code from sections 292 to 294.